marekandreas/elpa/documentation/INSTALL.md

 have been enabled.

-### Choice of building with or without MPI ###
+### 2.1 Choice of building with or without MPI ###

 It is possible to build the *ELPA* library with or without MPI support.

 Normally *ELPA* is build with MPI, in order to speed-up calculations by using distributed parallelisation over several nodes.
-This is, however, only reasonably if the programs calling the *ELPA* library are already MPI parallelized, and *ELPA* can use the same block-cyclic distribution of data as in the calling program.
+This is, however, only reasonably if the programs calling the *ELPA* library are already MPI parallelized, and *ELPA* can use the same block-cyclic distribution of data as in the calling program. **This is the main use case *ELPA* is being developed for**.

 Programs which do not support MPI parallelisation can still make use of the *ELPA* library if it has also been build without MPI support.
+This might be suitable for development purposes, or if you have an application which should benefit from the *ELPA* eigensolvers, even if your application does not support MPI. **In order to achieve a reasonable performance
+*ELPA*, however, should be then either build with OpenMP threading support or be used (if GPUs are available) with GPU support.**

-If you want to build *ELPA* with MPI support, please have a look at "A) Setting of MPI compiler and libraries".
+If you want to build *ELPA* with MPI support, please have a look at "2.1.1 Setting of MPI compiler and libraries".
-For builds without MPI support, please have a look at "B) Building *ELPA* without MPI support".
+For builds without MPI support, please have a look at "2.1.2 Building *ELPA* without MPI support".
-**NOTE** that if *ELPA* is build without MPI support, it will be serial unless the OpenMP parallelization is explicitely enabled.
+**NOTE** that if *ELPA* is build without MPI support, it will be serial unless the OpenMP parallelization is explicitely enabled or GPU support is enabled.

 Please note, that it is absolutely supported that both versions of the *ELPA* library are build and installed in the same directory.

-#### A) Setting of MPI compiler and libraries ####
+#### 2.1.1 Setting of MPI compiler and libraries ####

 In the standard case *ELPA* needs a MPI compiler and MPI libraries.
 The configure script will try to set this by itself.
 If, however, on the build system the compiler wrapper